The Saboteur™

 “Performance is bad; it is also quite stuttery, does not display properly, controls are pretty bad, and controller support is restricted to Xbox (despite a release on PlayStation).
 Targeting using a mouse is way off.”

-“Some missions require you to travel half of the map, but they are not tedious when you can hijack cars and enjoy the views of landscapes in rural areas.”
+“Some are errand missions that require you to travel half of the map, but those are not tedious when you can hijack cars and travel while enjoying views of the landscapes in rural areas.”

 “A bit grindy and repetitive and a completionist's nightmare.”